ISISComputingGroup/ibex_developers_manual/dataweb/Web-Dashboard.md

 ### General Investigation

 First look at the log to ensure that there are no issues.
 The log is held in `C:\JSON_Bourne\log`.
 Issues may be in the front end, in which case error logs are in the web browser, visit the webpage in a browser and open up the web console.
+If there are a number of `HTTP Error 503.
+The service is unavailable` errors, restarting the server completely may be required, but simply restarting the Dataweb should be the first thing to try.

 ### Restart the Dataweb